 Barrio by Mex Out, 313@Somerset, #01-14/15, 313 Orchard Rd, Singapore 238895

 Like slathering copious quantities of fresh spicy salsas on… everything?
 If you’re particular about your pico de gallo, Margarita’s offers one of the best, chunky, spicy salsas in their selection of Mexican staples.
+We’ve got a soft spot for their margaritas and queso fundido and enchiladas.
 Come here with your possé to enjoy the carne asada – la campestre completa para tados.
 That’s almost as much of a mouthful as the size of this complete Mexican steak cookout!
 The platter features grilled prime grain-fed steak, tortillas, pico de gallo, guacamole and black beans for the ultimate DIY taco extravaganza.

 Margarita’s, 11 Dempsey Road, Singapore 249673

 When the crew behind one of our favourite bars in the CBD opens a Mexican place, you know we ain’t missing it.
 Seriously Mexican, we found Papi’s Tacos is totally legit.
 You might have to fight and reflex chop a seat but that’s how you know it’s worth it.
 Deep dive into the tacos de Cameron that’s stuffed with pan-fried prawns in Mexican spices and Mushroom quesadillas that’s oozing cheese and hot sauce.